 The lady at the desk informed me that my pool privileges end with check-out.
 It’s these times that I’m thankful I have botox, and people can’t see the crazy expressions my face normally would make.
 Ex-CUSE me?
 Do you not see that I’m in my bathrobe?
 My stuff is at the pool…where I planned to be all day until my ridiculous midnight flight to Manila (screw you Philippines Airlines for that lovely change, when I had booked a flight for 5:00 pm).

 Faceless supervisor on phone upped the offer to 3:00 pm.
-This is worse then bargaining for cheap trinkets in the souk in Marrakech (and without all that good natured sexual harassment)!
-I had wanted 4:00pm, but was tired of standing there in my bathrobe wasting good drinking time.
-Fine, I said, no longer calm, as I angrily snatched my updated precious key card and haughtily walked away.
-In slippers.
+This is worse than bargaining for cheap trinkets in the souk in Marrakech (and without all that good-natured sexual harassment)!
+I had wanted 4:00 pm, but was tired of standing there in my bathrobe wasting good drinking time.
+Fine, I said, no longer calm, as I angrily snatched my precious, updated key card and haughtily walked away.
+As haughtily as one can in slippers.

 My stubborn inner child dared me to wait until after 3:00pm, just to see what would happen, but I knew.
 The system is robotic and uncaring, just like those cyborgs at the front desk.
 I would be shut out, humiliated, unable to swipe out of the pool without making a scene.
 So I was a good girl, and I left on time.